Ronald-Oni/bazzite-imac/README.md

 # Bazzite for iMac

-This repository is based on the official Bazzite Universal Blue Project [bootc](https://github.com/bootc-dev/bootc) image.
+This repository is based on the official Bazzite-Deck image from Universal Blue Project [bootc](https://github.com/bootc-dev/bootc).
 It adds specific driver support for the iMac 2017 - 2019 hardware.
 Especcially the following Fixes are implemented:
 - Audio driver fror Audio Chip Cirrus Logic (CS4208 or CS8409)
 - W-Lan driver for Broadcom-Chips (BCM43602) in the iMac will automatically loaded in boot sequence